 Fewer restaurant meals

 Stay-at-home parents are unusual in Denmark, where the idea is that everyone who can work outside the home should do so, and children usually begin government-run day care when they are about a year old.
-Besides, the high income tax rates (up to 57% for earned income over US$65,000) make it difficult for one person to support a family.
+Besides, the high income tax rates (up to 52% for earned income; the top rate starts at around USD$75,000 per year) make it difficult for one person to support a family.

 Family meals at restaurants are unusual and are mostly saved for special occasions like birthdays, particularly outside of Copenhagen.
 Single people and couples do hit the dining scene more often, but usually no more than once a week, since high Danish wages make eating out expensive.
 In general, people cook for themselves at home, particularly in the winter.